finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = transactionId_example;  // string | The unique id of the transaction to delete the property value from. var transactionPropertyKey = transactionPropertyKey_example;  // string | The property key of the property value to delete from the transaction.
-This must be from the \"Trade\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Trade/strategy/quantsignal\".
+This must be from the \"Transaction\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Transaction/strategy/quantsignal\".

             try
             {